First Boot and Pairing

 A welcome screen with the LF Audio logo greets you with "Let's get you connected" and the prompt "Tap to begin."
 Tap the screen or turn the encoder to continue.

 An illustration of the WVC base station's rear panel shows you where the Reset button is located (on the left side).
-Follow the on-screen instructions based on your chosen setup mode.
+Press the button on your base station three times, until the front light flashes, then tap the screen to start pairing.

 While the WVC is in pairing mode, its front-panel light flashes to indicate it is broadcasting.
 The RTC can only detect the WVC during this flashing-light window: an idle WVC is not visible.
-If the light stops flashing before the RTC connects, repeat the Reset press (three taps for "Add As Additional Knob," three-second hold for "Set As Only Knob") to put the WVC back into pairing mode.
+If the light stops flashing before the RTC connects, press the button three times again to put the WVC back into pairing mode.

 Once you complete this step, the RTC begins searching for the base station.
 When pairing completes, a "Connected!" success screen appears for a few seconds and the RTC restarts.
 After the restart, it connects directly to the base station and the main volume display appears.